-Event concerns Effect $RUN \rightarrow STOP$ general BASP (B efehls- A usgabe- Sp erre, i.e. command output disable) is set. central digital outputs The outputs are disabled. central analog outputs The outputs are disabled.
-Voltage outputs issue 0V Current outputs 020mA issue 0mA Current outputs 420mA issue 4mA If configured also substitute values may be issued. decentral outputs Same behaviour as the central digital/analog outputs. decentral inputs The inputs are cyclically be read by the decentralized station and the recent values are put at disposal. $\begin{array}{l} STOP \to RUN \ res. \ PowerON \\ erON \end{array}$ general First the PII is deleted, then OB 100 is called.
+Event concerns Effect RUN → STOP general BASP (B efehls- A usgabe- Sp erre, i.e. command output disable) is set. central digital outputs The outputs are disabled. central analog outputs The outputs are disabled.
+Voltage outputs issue 0V Current outputs 020mA issue 0mA Current outputs 420mA issue 4mA If configured also substitute values may be issued. decentral outputs Same behaviour as the central digital/analog outputs. decentral inputs The inputs are cyclically be read by the decentralized station and the recent values are put at disposal.
+STOP \rightarrow RUN res.
+PowerON general First the PII is deleted, then OB 100 is called.
 After the execution of the OB, the BASP is reset and the cycle starts with: Delete PIO \rightarrow Read PII \rightarrow OB 1. decentral inputs The inputs are be read by the decentralized station and the recent values are put at disposal.
 RUN general The program is cyclically executed: Read PII \rightarrow OB 1 \rightarrow Write PIO.